-A sporting career is often short but intense.
+A sporting career is often a relatively short but intense experience.
 For many athletes it consumes their attention from a young age, through the teenage years where they are developing and changing the most, into early adulthood.

 During this time it is hard to look beyond the next training session or game, let alone to a time when you might be doing something different with your life.
 It is understandable that many young athletes don’t want to look too far ahead.
-Speculating about the future is a distraction from what they are most passionate about now.
+Speculating about a life after sport is a distraction from what they are most passionate about now.

-The big difference with the understanding which we share with athletes is that it is as relevant now, during the time you are playing, as when your career starts to draw to an end and other concerns in life become more important.
+The understanding that we share with athletes is as relevant now, during the time you are playing, as when your career starts to draw to an end and other concerns in life become more important.

 Understanding what fuels your passion for your sport today, what allows you to learn and be creative, where your resilience and will to win comes from, and what allows you to connect and bond with your teammates will be a huge asset in your career as a player and invaluable when you decide to move onto other things.

 Just knowing you always have the tools to be successful now and in the future is a big weight off your mind, even if you don’t have the details, the whys and wherefores all figured out just yet.

 Our approach is different.
 It addresses the thoughts and beliefs which lie behind the problems experienced by athletes at all levels.
 It addresses the fundamental misunderstanding which is at the heart of any worry or insecurity, both on and off the playing field, now and in the future.

 We point to the innate wisdom and logic which underpins success in all human endeavour.

 Seeing the nature of this wisdom and logic is the first step to overcoming any insecurities about the future, and allows you to evaluate opportunities with optimism, confidence and clarity.